A-Nitram/Jaxxa-Rimworld/README.md

 -Rebalanced (Reduced) various research costs
 -Added ED-WallConnect module
---Visual update to allow walls and natural rock to connect with each other --Also applied to Embrasures (by default)
--Added ED-Plants24H module
+--Visual update to allow walls and natural rock to connect with each other --Also applied to Embrasures (even without this module) -Added ED-Plants24H module
---Plants will grow 24 Hours a day if they have sufficient lighting --Effects PlantPotato, PlantStrawberry, PlantCotton, PlantDevilstrand, PlantRose, PlantDaylily --Also changes OmniGel
--Fixed bug that allowed EMRG to spawn on mechanoids -Fortress shield is now 2x2 in size
+--Plants will grow 24 Hours a day if they have sufficient lighting --Effects PlantPotato, PlantStrawberry, PlantCotton, PlantDevilstrand, PlantRose, PlantDaylily --Also changes OmniGel (even without this module) -Fixed bug that allowed EMRG to spawn on mechanoids -Fortress shield is now 2x2 in size
--SIF Shield should now function for any Wall and Door
+-SIF Shield should now function for any Wall and Door -Droppod will not activate undercover
+0.09
+-Updated to Alpha8
+-Removed ED-WallConnect
+--Now implemented in new Alpha of base Game
 ~~~

 ##License: